-Employers have made a commitment to provide postemployment life insurance benefits to employees and have an obligation to make contributions to fund these benefits.
+Employers have made a commitment to provide postemployment benefits to employees and have an obligation to make contributions to fund these benefits.

-Each participating employer must report its share of the net OPEB liability in its GAAPbased financial statements.
 For the State Retiree Life Insurance program and the Local Retiree Life Insurance program, contributions from employers are combined, by program, and the benefits are paid out of the common pool of assets established for each program.
-By participating in the State Retiree Life Insurance program or the Local Retiree Life Insurance program, each employer has made a commitment to provide postemployment life insurance benefits to employees and is obligated to make contributions into the future to ensure that sufficient resources are available to make the benefit payments.
-Therefore, because the employer for the State Retiree Life Insurance program and the employers participating in the Local Retiree Life Insurance program have responsibility for the resulting OPEB obligations, each employer will be required to report its share of the net OPEB liability on its GAAP-based financial statements.
+By participating in these programs, each employer has made a commitment to provide postemployment benefits to employees and is obligated to make contributions into the future to ensure that sufficient resources are available to make the benefit payments.
+Therefore, because each employer has responsibility for the resulting OPEB obligations, each employer will be required to report its share of the net OPEB liability or asset for each program on its GAAP-based financial statements.

-The State Retiree Life Insurance program includes state agencies, including UW System, and the various authorities that participate in the program, such as the UW Hospitals and Clinics Authority.
-To assist the State of Wisconsin and those agencies and authorities that are part of the State's financial reporting entity but that prepare separately issued financial statements, ETF has prepared a Schedule of Employer Allocations and a Schedule of Collective OPEB Amounts as of and for the year ended December 31, 2019.
-We audited these schedules and provided unmodified opinions on them in report 20-17.
-The net OPEB liability of \$683.1 million for the State Retiree Life Insurance program will be included in the State's GAAP-based financial statements, which will be published in the State of Wisconsin's Comprehensive Annual Financial Report (CAFR) for the year ended June 30, 2020.
+Employers participating in the State Retiree Life Insurance program include state agencies, such as UW System, and the various authorities that participate in the program, such as the UW Hospitals and Clinics Authority.
+To assist the State of Wisconsin and those agencies and authorities that are part of the State's financial reporting entity but that prepare separately issued financial statements, ETF prepared a Schedule of Employer Allocations and a Schedule of Collective OPEB Amounts as of and for the year ended December 31, 2021, for the State Retiree Life Insurance program.
+We audited these schedules and provided unmodified opinions on them in report 22-16.
+The net OPEB liability for the State Retiree Life Insurance program will be included in the State's GAAP-based financial statements, which will be published in the State of Wisconsin's ACFR for the year ended June 30, 2022.

-To assist employers participating in the Local Retiree Life Insurance program in determining the employer proportionate share of the net OPEB liability, ETF also prepared a Schedule of Employer Allocations and a Schedule of Collective OPEB Amounts as of and for the year ended December 31, 2019, for the Local Retiree Life Insurance program.
-We audited these schedules and provided unmodified opinions on them in report 20-18.
-Each local government that participates in the Local Retiree Life Insurance program must report its proportionate share of the net OPEB liability of \$425.8 million for the Local Retiree Life Insurance program in its GAAP-based financial statements.
+Each participating employer must report its share of the net OPEB liability in its GAAP-based financial statements.
+To assist local employers participating in the Local Retiree Life Insurance program in determining the employer's proportionate share of the net OPEB liability, ETF also prepared a Schedule of Employer Allocations and a Schedule of Collective OPEB Amounts as of and for the year ended December 31, 2021, for the Local Retiree Life Insurance program.
+We audited these schedules and provided unmodified opinions on them in report 22-17.
+Each local government that participates in the Local Retiree Life Insurance program must report its proportionate share of the net OPEB liability in its GAAP-based financial statements.